TehNut/AniSchedule/README.md

   A 👎 reaction indicates that it was unsuccessful.
 An unsuccessful reaction means that this channel is not watching any anime.

+* `help`

+  This command lists all available commands along with a short description.